CS Media

-CS Media is a major media company, located in the center of Yerevan, capital of Armenia.
+CS Media, also known as Armenia Media Holding, is a major media company, located in Yerevan, the capital of Armenia.
 Armenian-American businessman and philanthropist Gerard Cafesjian is a major shareholder in the business.
+It was founded on 4 September 2004.

+Network

-CS Media includes a number of Armenian leading media companies in what it calls the "CS Media City" on approximately 40,000 square meters which include television and radio studios, various offices, a concert hall, cinema, publishing house, restaurant.
+CS Media includes a number of Armenian leading media companies in what it calls the "CS Media City" on approximately 40,000 square meters which include television and radio studios, various offices, a concert hall, cinema, publishing house, and restaurant.

 CS Media has the following outlets: